-Trees are getting lit and the pumpkin spice is flowing, and that can only mean one thing — holiday season 2015 has arrived.
+The weather’s getting colder, the leaves are falling, and the pumpkin spice is flowing.
+That can only mean one thing — holiday season 2016 has arrived.
 It’s a time of festivity, family bonding, and rampant consumerism, but whatever you’re celebrating, there’s a lot to be thankful for.

 Today, we’re keeping our focus narrow and highlighting some truly amazing automotive tech that we often take for granted.
 There are cars on the road right now that can effectively drive themselves, park without any human intervention, and even update themselves wirelessly without ever leaving the driveway.
 Call us old fashioned, but that’s pretty incredible.

 For this list, we’re focusing on common car features, with a few obscurities thrown in for good measure.
 Here are 10 car technologies we’re thankful for this holiday season.

 Heated seats have been around for quite some time now, but that doesn’t make them any less awesome.
 Few sensations rival the warm embrace of heated leather around your backside in winter, except perhaps a cooled one in summer.
 Add in a massage function and you’ll be happy as a clam.

 Though the 1972 Saab 99 is sometimes credited with offering the first heated seats, Cadillac actually made the feature available on the Fleetwood luxury car in 1966.
 The option was quite rare, though, and warmth was distributed via carbon-cloth heating pads.
 Whomever is responsible, our lower backs collectively thank you.